Custom software development

 First milestone

-A scoped release that proves value before the system grows.
+A scoped first release that proves business value before the system expands.

 When Custom Software Makes Sense

-- The workflow directly affects revenue, operations, compliance, or customer experience.
+- The workflow directly affects revenue, operations, compliance, reporting, or customer experience.

-- Existing tools require spreadsheets, duplicate entry, or informal workarounds to keep running.
+- Existing SaaS tools require spreadsheets, duplicate entry, copy-paste work, or informal workarounds to keep running.

-- The team needs ownership over data, process, permissions, and integration behavior.
+- The team needs control over data, user permissions, approval paths, integration behavior, or business rules.

-- A smaller first release can prove the direction without committing to a risky rebuild.
+- A smaller first release can prove the direction before the business commits to a larger platform or rebuild.

 Problems This Solves